-TAB.
-1 - Cluster quality
+Table 1.
+Cluster quality

 The figure 2 shows the dependency of r on the number of clusters k that serves as input for the k-means algorithm.
 One observes a local maximum of r for k = 5.
-This corresponds to one of our previous analysis of the viewings mongy (2006).
+This corresponds to one of our previous analysis of the viewings [8, 9].

 We observe that the value of r is a local maximum of the curve for k = 5.
 This maximum corresponds to the optimal value of the number of classes.
-The interest of this result is the confirmation of our previous experiments in which we found 3 to 5 types of behavior during video watching mongy (2006).
+The interest of this result is the confirmation of our previous experiments in which we found 4 to 5 types of behavior during video watching [8].
 The Figure 3 shows these five models obtained as cluster centers.

-We notice for the first model a rather high probability of the transition PLAY \rightarrow PLAY, corresponding to a detailed watching of the video.
-The second model has a lower value for this probability and a relatively important value for the transitions PLAY \rightarrow JUMP and JUMP \rightarrow PLAY corresponding to a fragmentary watching of the video.
-The third model is similar to the
+The first and the fourth models correspond to a fast closing of the video session after a few seconds of viewing.
+The second model has an average value for the probability of the transition play \rightarrow play and a relatively important value for the transitions play \rightarrow jump and jump \rightarrow play corresponding to a fragmentary watching of the video.

-FIG. 2 - Cluster quality as a function of the number of clusters
+Figure 2.
+Cluster quality as a function of the number of clusters